Send the link below via email or IMCopy

 Why do people trust these men when they talk about basketball?

-Effective persuasion uses all three kinds of appeals
+Effective persuasion uses multiple kinds of appeals

 Are the following examples of ethos, pathos, or logos?